What we do

 They stay connected and supported through the Manaaki Collective, so they’re never walking the journey alone.

-We start each year with a new intake of people into Year One.
-Each intake has up to 15 spaces.
-Training happens fortnightly on a Tuesday night, from February to November with a graduation celebration in December.
+• We start each year with a new intake of people into Module One, beginning with an intensive 4-session emotional healing programme (Flourishing People).
+Training happens fortnightly on Tuesday nights, between February to November with a graduation celebration in December.
 Every session begins with a shared meal - connecting over good kai is very important!

 You need to be: